Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

-In the case (\ref{odd_AdS}), it is important to note that the observer with (\ref{xi_static}) is inside the dynamic light cone (\ref{dynamic_cone}) when $f\geq 0$.
-That is this claim holds outside the apparent horizon, $r \geq r_A(v)$, defined by (\ref{horizon_A}).
-It turns out that the event horizon defined by (\ref{horizon_AdS_V}) is outside the apparent horizon defined by (\ref{horizon_A}).
-Indeed, keeping in mind (\ref{mu}) and (\ref{mu_C}), one easily shows ${dr_+(v)}/{dv}>0$.
-This immediately leads to the inequality $f(r_+(v),v) > f(r_A(v))$.
-At the same time, this uniquely holds only when $r_+> r_A$, that is when the dynamic event horizon is placed outside the apparent horizon.
-Thus, the observer with (\ref{xi_static}) is inside the dynamic light cone at the dynamic event horizon as well.
-Finally, for $0<r<r_A$ there is $r=r_R$ defined by (\ref{r_R}) that restricts a possibility to use the freely falling observer on a background geometry.
+In the case (\ref{odd_AdS}) the proper vector of the observer (\ref{xi_static}) is inside the dynamic light cone in (\ref{b+d_cone}) when $f\geq 0$ that is outside the apparent horizon, $r \geq r_A(v)$, defined by (\ref{horizon_A}).
+Besides, the event horizon defined by (\ref{horizon_AdS_V}) is outside the apparent horizon defined by (\ref{horizon_A}).
+In addition, because $m(v) + {\cal C}(v)\Theta(r)$ is increasing with $v$, one easily shows ${dr_+(v)}/{dv}>0$.
+This leads to $f(r_+(v),v) > f(r_A(v))$ that holds only when $r_+> r_A$.
+Thus, the proper vector of the observer (\ref{xi_static}) is inside the dynamic light cone up to the dynamic event horizon as well.
+Finally, for $0<r<r_A$ there is $r=r_R$ defined by (\ref{r_R}) that restricts a possibility to consider such a freely falling observer.

-Thus, under the aforementioned conditions we are in a position to present the local energetic characteristics ${\cal I}^\alf(\xi)$ for the observer with the proper vector (\ref{xi_static}).
-Because the expressions are very cumbersome we present them in Appendix \ref{case_AdS}.
+Under the aforementioned conditions we are in a position to present the local energetic characteristics ${\cal I}^\alf(\xi)$ for the observer with the proper vector (\ref{xi_static}).
+Because the expressions are very cumbersome we have moved them to Appendix \ref{case_AdS}.